DevExpress-Examples/blazor-ai-chat-mcp-resources/README.md

 When you interact with the chat:

-- Messages go to Azure OpenAI.
+- Messages are sent to Azure OpenAI.
 - The model automatically identifies and invokes relevant MCP tools.
 - The AI Chat component displays the result.